scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   If users didn't have libuninameslist installed we were still generating spurious ligatures for numero and TM. (and others)
-    -   KANOU points out that if you comment out a bdf glyph (with COMMENT) fontforge sort of reads it anyway.
+    -   KANOU points out that if you comment out a bdf glyph (with COMMENT) websharpstudios sort of reads it anyway.
     -   Kanou needs to distinquish between the script latin and the language.
     -   SplineRemoveAnnoyingExtrema1 got tweaked a little too much in